lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

-Chapter 2.4.3 Kcalc
+Chapter 2.4.3 KCalc
 ===================

-Kcalc is the default scientific calculator application for Lubuntu.
+KCalc is the default scientific calculator application for Lubuntu.

 Features: